 Lake Pleasant Regional Park is a large outdoors recreation area straddling the Maricopa and Yavapai county border northwest of Phoenix, Arizona.
 The park is located within the municipal boundaries of Peoria, Arizona, and serves as a major recreation hub for the northwest Phoenix metropolitan area.Lake PleasantThe cornerstone of the park is the 10,000 acre, Lake Pleasant, one of the important artificial reservoirs surrounding the Phoenix metropolitan area.
 Created by the Waddell Dam, which was finished in 1927, the lake originally had a surface area of 3,700 acres and served as a private irrigation project.
 At 76 feet high and 2,160 feet long, the original Waddell Dam was, at its completion, the largest agricultural dam project in the world.
 The lake was filled by the Agua Fria River, capturing a large watershed throughout Yavapai County.Construction of the Central Arizona Project Aqueduct, which began in 1973, soon diverted water from the Colorado River to the lake, converting the lake from an agricultural project into a storage reservoir for the project.
 Completed in 1994, the New Waddell Dam tripled the surface area of the lake, submerging the old dam beneath its waters.
 Shortly after the completion of the dam, the area experienced a prolonged drought, and while the lake grew considerably it would not reach full capacity until early 2005.
-Although still fed by the Agua Fria River, the CAP aqueduct is the primary source of water for the reservoir.Make Lake Pleasant Regional Park a part of your Morristown vacation plans using our Morristown vacation route planner.
+Although still fed by the Agua Fria River, the CAP aqueduct is the primary source of water for the reservoir.Choose to start, finish, or center your holiday on a trip to Lake Pleasant Regional Park by using our Morristown trip planning site .

 Create an itinerary including Lake Pleasant Regional Park

 Unable to display map at this time.
 Please try again later.